Cholecystectomy: Post-operative management

 After surgery, most patients are admitted to the hospital for routine monitoring.
 For uncomplicated laparoscopic cholecystectomies, people may be discharged on the day of surgery after adequate control of pain and nausea.
 Patients who were high-risk, those who required emergency surgery, and/or those undergoing open cholecystectomy usually need to stay in the hospital several days after surgery.

+Subtotal Cholecystectomy

+Intra-operative decisions, with patient safety at the forefront, sometimes call for what is known in surgical education as "bail-out" procedures.
+This is usually due to the surgical team making a clinical decision in the operating room to not proceed with the intended cholecystectomy, due to issues such as adherent bowel or colon, or inability to properly identify anatomical planes from previously formed scar-tissue.
+If there is any inability to safely isolate the cystic duct and cystic artery structures needed for cholecystectomy – such as an aforementioned adherent bowel, the separation of which often results in an accidental hole thereto – the surgical team may elect to do a subtotal cholecystectomy, of either a fenestrated or reconstituting type.
+Essentially, only part of the gall bladder is removed and a drain is left in place for several days.
+Complications include continued output from the drain, which may result in the need for an ERCP stent placement to stop drainage.

 Long-term prognosis

 In 95% of people undergoing cholecystectomy as treatment for simple biliary colic, removing the gallbladder completely resolves their symptoms.

 Up to 10% of people who undergo cholecystectomy develop a condition called postcholecystectomy syndrome.
 Symptoms are typically similar to the pain and discomfort of biliary colic with persistent pain in the upper right abdomen and commonly include gastrointestinal distress (dyspepsia).

 Some people following cholecystectomy may develop diarrhea.
 The cause is unclear, but is presumed to be due to disturbances in the biliary system that speed up enterohepatic recycling of bile salts.
 The terminal ileum, the portion of the intestine where these salts are normally reabsorbed, becomes overwhelmed, does not absorb everything, and the person develops diarrhea.
 Most cases resolve within weeks or a few months, though in rare cases the condition can last for years.
 It can be controlled with medication such as cholestyramine.

+A systematic review and meta analysis of eighteen studies on the association between cholecystectomy and the risk of development of colorectal cancer concluded that cholecystecomy has no effect on the risk of colorectal cancer overall, but does have a harmful effect on the risk of right-sided colon cancer.
+A nationwide cohort study in Korea reported a significantly increased total cancer risk, including increased risk of several different specific types of cancer, after cholecystectomy.